RituparnaSharma/Projects/Text Summerization using Transformer/README.md

  ## About

 This repo is used to build a model on sentiment summation.
-This tool uses the Hugging Face Pytorek Transformer library to run extractive summaries.
-It works by embedding sentences first, then classifying their initial and final indexes of the consolidated text to obtain a synchronized output.
+This tool uses the Hugging Face Pytorch Transformer library to run extractive summaries.
+It works by embedding sentences first, then classifying their initial and final indexes of the consolidated text to obtain a summarized output.
 The advantage of using this repo is the computation time, there is also a considerable difference between computation time and performance due to its smart batching technique.